xt1/Help/Developer's Guide/OSQL/So Data Reader.md

-Date: 2016-05-10
-SortOrder: 17
+<properties date="2016-05-10"
+SortOrder="17"
+/>

 In this section let’s concentrate on the SO Data Reader that we used in our select statement.
 The SO Data Reader class based upon the system and it implements the IDataReader interface.
 Since it implements this interface the SO Reader has all the capabilities of a normal ADO.Net reader and it has more functions built into it by the NetServer.
 Let’s take the SO Date Reader code snippet of the select example.

 ```
 //Loading the Data into the DataReader